Written by Elena ValeriotePhotography and video by Alberto Mitiin collaboration with Dr. ED Israel Oliver King, MSSRF

 INDIA IS WITNESSING A GROUNDSWELL OF SUPPORT for ancient grains.
 It’s both a movement led by farmers who recognize the amazing value of millets as a smart food and a national initiative with the Indian government leading the charge to support the UN’s International Year of Millets.

 Millets are also highly useful for improving children’s diets.
 The first scientific study about a millet-based school feeding program was released in December 2019.
 Chefs and nutritionists designed healthy, tasty meals for 1,500 adolescent children in 2 schools.
-An equal number in a control group were fed standard meals featuring iron-fortified rice and sambar (a legume stew).
+An equal number in a control group was fed standard meals featuring iron-fortified rice and sambar (a legume stew).
 The initial results were clear.
 After only three months, children receiving millets grew 50% more than those in the control group.
 Researchers then did something radical: they substituted white rice with millet: the kids loved it.

-The top three micronutrient deficiencies children face are iron, zinc and vitamin A. Most millets are high in iron and zinc; in fact, they can provide the same amount of iron as chicken, even when accounting for its bioavailability.
+The top three micronutrient deficiencies children face are iron, zinc, and vitamin A. Most millets are high in iron and zinc; in fact, they can provide the same amount of iron as chicken, even when accounting for its bioavailability.
 Although the absorption of plant-based iron is less than its meat-based counterpart, iron levels are so high in some millets that they can serve as a major source of iron and studies have shown it can also reduce anemia.

 Millet provides an abundance of health benefits.
 With India soon to have the most cases of diabetes in the world, a key message from Indian doctors to their pre-diabetic or diabetic patients has emerged: eat less white rice and return to traditional staples like millet.

 Legumes are the most commonly known plant-based source of protein and are particularly important in largely-vegetarian countries like India.
 A recently published study analyzed the protein in millets and showed that while legumes have good protein levels of protein, they lack a complete protein, as they are low in one essential amino acid—methionine—which millets have.
-When combined with legumes, millets can provide a complete, highly-digestible protein, unlike white rice, refined wheat and maize.
+When combined with legumes, millets can provide a complete, highly-digestible protein, unlike white rice, refined wheat, and maize.

 Finally, while often hailed as the next quinoa, millets may show even greater promise as they can grow across nearly every continent.
 Not only is this ancient grain a superfood—gluten-free, high in antioxidants, high in fiber, low glycaemic index, and good for losing weight—it’s also environmentally sustainable and climate-smart, befitting its description of being good for you, good for the planet and good for the farmer.